The largest golf resorts in the world have an overwhelming American flavor.

 Five Courses/90 holes plus multiple short courses: Beckenbauer, Brunnwies, Audi, Axel Lange Generali Golf Course Lederbach and St. Wolfgang Golf Course Uttlau.

-Comment: The Porsche European Open of the European Tour will visit this German resort for the second straight year in September, but this place is ideal for amateurs and growing the game.
+Comment: The Porsche European Open of the European Tour has visited this German resort several years in a row, but this place is ideal for amateurs and growing the game.
 The Chervo Junior Golf Course allows kids to play on six entertaining par-3 holes between a bathtub, comic characters and small hazards.
 The Golfodrom, home to the Golf Academy, offers three adjacent nine-hole, par-3 golf courses and a six-hole, par-3 practice facility called the "Hackerwiese" for beginners who haven't yet earned a golf license.

 7. Reynolds Lake Oconee